chisty/asp.net-web-api-articles/serialization-and-model-binding.md

 *	[Validating the Model] (https://github.com/chisty/asp.net-web-api-articles/blob/master/serialization-and-model-binding.md#validating-the-model)
 *	[Binding Parameters] (https://github.com/chisty/asp.net-web-api-articles/blob/master/serialization-and-model-binding.md#binding-parameters)

-Serialization and model binding are important topic in Web API as their performance impact is very significant in Web API.
+Serialization and model binding are important topic in Web API as their performance impact is very significant.
 At times of working with custom *MIME types*, data validation, these concepts are very useful.
 We can implement our own custom logic in media formatter, data serialization, content negotiation and model validation.
 These gives us enough flexibility to write clean and simple code with complex data types.

 ## Creating media formatter

 Media type or MIME type allows the client and server to define the type of the data pass in http body.
 It refers the value of the *content-type header* within an Http request and response.
 It also used with *accept header* in the request to allow content negotiation.

 *Media formatters* are used to define our own custom content-type / media type with which we can expose our logic/data to specific clients and represent data in our own specific format.
-The default formatters in Web API are ñ *XML*, *JSON* and *form-url encoded* data formatters.
+The default formatters in Web API are ‚Äì *XML*, *JSON* and *form-url encoded* data formatters.

 To write a custom media formatter we have to extend from **BufferedMediaTypeFormatter** or **MediaTypeFormatter** abstract class.
 The **BufferedMediaTypeFormatter** is also extended from **MediaTypeFormatter** and uses synchronous read/write methods, where **MediaTypeFormatter** uses asynchronous methods.